Skip to content ↓

 Equipment and Facilities

 Rowdown has developed our resources to meet the needs of children with SEN (see our school offer).
-This year we have continued to use augmented technology which includes: iPads, laptops as well as using software such as Times Table Rockstars and Touchtyping.
+This year we have continued to use augmented technology which includes: iPads, laptops as well as using software such as Times Table Rockstars and IDL.

 Which outside agencies have been accessed through Rowdown?